10 Best Things to Do at the Vatican

 The rooms of Raphael

-It is perhaps the area that arouses more expectation after the Sistine Chapel.
+Perhaps this is the area that arouses more expectation after the Sistine Chapel.
 Pope Julius II commissioned Raphael to decorate these four rooms and for 16 years he and his pupils were entrusted with the task with such mastery that these paintings turned out to be the ones that put the painter's fame on a par with Michelangelo.
 It is a real treat for the eyes to dwell on the details of these paintings.

 The helicoidal staircase